Kovar Material Suppliers

 Kovar Alloy Products & Properties

 Ready to enquire with City Special Metals?
-We’re Europe’s leading speciality metals stockists and always happy to help.
-Skip to our contact form below, fill in some details and also tell us about your manufacturing requirements.
-Click here to do that.
+We’re a leading UK based speciality metals stockist and always happy to help.
+Skip to our contact form below, fill in some details and also tell us about your Kovar Material Requirements requirements.
+Click here to skip down the page.

 Alternatively, below is information on the Applications, Products and Properties of this versatile controlled expansion alloy.